cocallaw/AzWVD-HostSetup/README.md

 ![PowerShell Screenshot](/images/wvdhostpsscreenshot01.png)

-### Currently the WVD Host Multitool provides the option to perform the following tasks as of January 4, 2020
+### Currently the WVD Host Multitool provides the option to perform the following tasks as of January 5, 2020

 - Download WVD Agents
 - Download FSLogix
 - Install WVD Infra Agent and Boot Loader
 - Uninstall WVD Infra Agent and Boot Loader
+- Install FSLogix
+- Uninstall FSLogix
 - Join VM to Windows AD Domain

 ### Features in development and testing -

-- Installation of FSLogix
 - Checking the values of FSLogix Registry Keys (Enable and VHDLocations)
 - Setting FSlogix Registry Keys (Enable and VHDLocations)